ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 2. Navigate to the Web project:
 `cd Chirp/src/Web`

-3. Once in the Web directory, run the program:
+1. Once in the Web directory, run the program:
-   - If login with GitHub is wanted, then set the user secrets before running the program:
-         `dotnet user-secrets init`

    - To run the program on Windows, write following command:
     `& { $env:ASPNETCORE_ENVIRONMENT = "Development"; dotnet run }`